Notre-Dame de la Garde: Liberation of France

-On August 24, 1944 General Joseph de Monsabert ordered General Aimé Sudre to take Notre-Dame de la Garde, which was covered in German Army blockhouses.
+On August 24, 1944, General Joseph de Monsabert ordered General Aimé Sudre to take Notre-Dame de la Garde, which was covered in German Army blockhouses.
 But his orders stipulated "no air raid, no large-scale use of artillery.
 This legendary rock will have to be attacked by infantrymen supported by armoured tanks".
-The primary attack was entrusted to Lieutenant Pichavant, who commanded the 1st company of the 7th regiment of Algerian riflemen On August 25, 1944 at 6am, troops began moving towards the hill, very slowly, because sniping from German riflemen impeded their advance.
+The primary attack was entrusted to Lieutenant Pichavant, who commanded the 1st company of the 7th regiment of Algerian riflemen On August 25, 1944, at 6 am, troops began moving towards the hill, very slowly, because sniping from German riflemen impeded their advance.

 One French soldier, Pierre Chaix-Bryan, was familiar with the neighborhood, and knew that at No. 26 Cherchel street, (now Rue Jules-Moulet) a hallway ran through the building to a staircase unknown to the Germans.
 A commemorative plaque marks this spot today.
 The Algerian riflemen used this staircase and arrived under the command of Roger Audibert at the Cherchel plateau.
 Other soldiers took the staircases up the Notre-Dame slope from the boulevard of the same name.
 The attackers on the northern face came under fire from the blockhouses then were also attacked from the rear by the guns of Fort Saint Nicolas.
 The support of the tanks was essential.

 In the early afternoon the tanks of the 2nd regiment of cuirassiers of the 1 D.B also attacked from Boulevard Gazzino, now Boulevard André-Aune, and from the church slope.
 The tank Jeanne d' Arc was hit full force and stopped at the place du Colonel Edon, its three occupants killed.
 The tank can still be seen today.
 A second tank, the Jourdan, hit a mine but was protected by a rocky overhang, and so could continue shooting.
 This had a decisive effect not known until later: the German non-commissioned specialist in charge of the flame throwers was killed by the Jourdan's fire.
 Because of this a young, inexperienced German soldier prematurely ignited the flame throwers, which allowed the French to spot the site of the guns.

 Around 3:30pm a section of the 1st company of the 7th Algerian riflemen under Roger Audibert, joined by Ripoll, took the hill by storm.
 They were greeted by Monseigneur Borel, who had taken refuge in the crypt.
 The French flag was hoisted atop the bell tower, although the position was still shelled from the Angelus and from Fort Saint Nicolas, until they too were retaken.
 In the evening the German officer who had commanded the German troops at Notre-Dame de la Garde returned.
 He was wounded and died two days later.
 The liberation of Marseille took place on the morning of August 28, 1944.